Investing in homes

 Communities across Scotland continue to be transformed - and lives changed for the better - thanks to the financial power of Wheatley and our subsidiaries.

-In 2016–17 alone, the Wheatley family spent £71.1 million modernising and maintaining homes in our neighbourhoods reflecting the needs and priorities of our local customers, staff and stakeholders.
+In 2020-21, despite the restrictions of the pandemic, the Wheatley family spent £47million modernising and maintaining homes in our neighbourhoods across 19 local authority areas in Scotland, reflecting the needs and priorities of our local customers, staff and stakeholders.